HannimalCrackers/DHUM_73000/009_AI-Insta_Presentation.md

   &nbsp; &nbsp;

-## Data is in the eye of the beholder
+## Data exists in the eye of the beholder

 And beholders have many eyes
 {% include aistatic-beholder.html %}